racompton/DDoS-Amplification-Information/README.md

 **UDP/1900**

-packet size range for request is XXX bytes
+packet size range for request is 90-130 bytes

-packet size range for reply is XXX bytes
+packet size range for reply is 248-420 bytes

 amplification factor is 30x

+no fragments generated

 popularity is ??